 Who Does (And Doesn’t) Need To Pay The Gift Tax?

 As stated above, anyone who gives a gift with a value of over $15,000 must pay a Gift Tax.
-The recipient of the gift is not responsible for paying the tax.
+The recipient is not responsible for paying the tax.

 But there are special circumstances where you won’t have to pay taxes.
-The following five types of gifts require no tax:
+The following five types of contributions require no tax:

 - Gifts that are not more than the annual exclusion for the calendar year ($15,000 in 2019).